zeplar-exe/Basic-Physics-Engine/README.md

 # Physics Simulator
 Class used to create instances of physics simulations.
 Each simulation has a unique timescale and physics settings.
-Through the usage of threads, each instance can be analyzed side-by-side.
+Through the usage of threads, each can be analyzed side-by-side.
-Time is measured in milliseconds and handled by the [Milliseconds class](Milliseconds).

 Usage (C#):
 ```c#